Alphabetical Plant Listing

 Among the oldest horticultural orchids in the world, Cymbidiums have been grown and revered in China for thousands of years.
 Prized for their incredibly decorative flower spikes, used especially as cut flowers or for corsages in the spring, they are among the most popular orchids in cultivation today.

 Cymbidium is a genus of 50 orchid species found in nature from India to Southeast Asia, China, Japan, Indonesia, and Australia.
-These orchids have been nicknamed Boat Orchids because of the shape of their lip.
+These orchids have been nicknamed Boat Orchids because of their lip shape.

-As an added bonus, some species and hybrids are sweetly fragrant.
+As a bonus, some species and hybrids are sweetly fragrant.

 Most Cymbidiums are easily grown.
 They are one of the least demanding indoor orchids.
 They can also be grown in the garden.
 In Australia, New Zealand, and parts of the United States, Cymbidium hybrids are grown outdoors.
 To flower well, Cymbidiums need a distinct difference between day and night temperatures in late summer.